FINLAND (Unofficial translation)

 Liability, Obligation to Pay Compensation and Court Proceedings

-Before the bringing of an action referred to in Section 57(1) the court referred to in that subsection may, at the patent holder’s request, issue an injunction, if the preconditions for that set out in subsection 1 exist and if it is obvious that the realisation of the patent holder’s rights otherwise would be seriously endangered.
+Before the bringing of an action referred to in section 57(1), the court may, at the patent proprietor’s request, issue an injunction if the preconditions for it set out in subsection 1 exist and if it is obvious that the patent proprietor’s rights otherwise would be seriously endangered.
 The court must provide both for the party against whom the injunction is sought and for the party who is claimed to infringe the patent an opportunity to be heard.
-Communications to the parties against whom the injunctions have been sought may be delivered by mail or by facsimile or e-mail.
-Otherwise the provisions of Chapter 8 of the Code of Judicial Procedure apply to the processing of the case.
+Communications to the party against whom the injunction has been sought may be delivered by mail, facsimile or email.
+(31.1.2013/101)

 An injunction issued under this section must not endanger the right of a third party to send and receive messages.
-Subject to the provisions of Chapter 7, section 7, of the Code of Judicial Procedure, the injunction comes into force when the plaintiff gives the bailiff the security referred to in Chapter 7, Section 16, of the Execution Act (37/1895).
-An injunction issued under subsection (2) or (3) of this Section lapses if the action referred to in section 57(1) is not brought within a month from the issuance of the injunction.
+The injunction comes into force when the applicant lodges with the bailiff security referred to in Chapter 8, section 2, of the Enforcement Code (705/2007).
+The provisions of Chapter 7, section 7, of the Code of Judicial Procedure apply to the possibility to be released from lodging security.
+An injunction issued under subsection (2) or (3) above lapses if the action referred to in section 57(1) is not brought before a court within a month from the issuance of the injunction.
+(31.1.2013/101)

 Section 58 Any person who intentionally or negligently infringes a patent shall be liable to pay reasonable compensation for the exploitation of the invention and damages for other injury caused by the infringement.
 In the case of slight negligence, the compensation may be adjusted accordingly.